campaignmonitor/woo-commerce-plugin/readme.txt

 Easily subscribe customers to your Campaign Monitor mailing list at checkout.

 == Description ==
-Campaign Monitor for WooCommerce allows your customers to sign up to a list in your [campaignmonitor.com](https://www.campaignmonitor.com?utm_source=woocommerce-plugin&utm_medium=referral) account at checkout.
-You can then use your list to send campaigns or automated journeys.
+Campaign Monitor for WooCommerce allows your customers to be added to a list in your [campaignmonitor.com](https://www.campaignmonitor.com?utm_source=woocommerce-plugin&utm_medium=referral) account at checkout.

 Get started with pre-packaged segments.
 Once connected with your Campaign Monitor account, you’ll automatically be set up with segments, which help you target smaller groups of subscribers: